 Excise tax rates vary for each item, and they are generally fixed by the government within maximum parameters established by law.

 See the Other taxes section in the Corporate tax summary for more information.

 Net wealth tax (NWT)

-NWT is not only levied on corporate taxpayers but also on the local net wealth of individuals (resident or not) at each civil year-end and at a progressive scale of rates that will depend on the residence condition of the individual.
-In this sense, while residents individuals will be subject to the NWT at a scale of rates from 0.6% to 0.9%, the scale of rates applicable to non-residents individuals are from 0.7% to 1.5%.
+NWT is not only levied on corporate taxpayers but also on the net wealth of individuals (resident or not) located In Uruguay at the end of each civil year at a progressive scale of rates that will depend on their residence.
+In this sense, while resident individuals will be subject to NWT at a scale of rates from 0.1% to 0.3%, the scale of rates applicable to non-residents individuals are from 0.7% to 1.5%.

-Different rules for assets valuation, liabilities, and deductions are applicable to this category of taxpayers.
-However, the territorial principle is applicable (whereby only assets located or economically used in Uruguay are taxed by NWT).
+Different rules for asset valuation, liabilities, and deductions are applicable to this category of taxpayers.

-Furthermore, there is a threshold under which the local net wealth of the individual is considered exempt (currently amounts to UYU 4,166,000).
+Furthermore, there is a threshold under which the local net wealth of the individual is considered exempt (currently amounts to USD 146,000).
 This tax can be paid as a family unit, and, in such cases, the threshold is doubled.